 R1(config)# router rip R1(config-router)# network 192.168.20.0 R1(config-router)# network 172.16.10.4 R1(config-router)# version 2 R1(config-router)# no auto-summary

-no auto-summary command disables the auto-summarisation.
-If we don’t select no auto-summary, then subnet mask will be considered as classful in Version 1.
+Note: no auto-summary command disables the auto-summarisation.
+If we don’t select any auto-summary, then the subnet mask will be considered as classful in Version 1.

 R2(config)# router rip R2(config-router)# network 192.168.10.0 R2(config-router)# network 172.16.10.0 R2(config-router)# version 2 R2(config-router)# no auto-summary

 R3(config)# router rip R3(config-router)# network 10.10.10.0 R3(config-router)# network 172.16.10.4 R3(config-router)# network 172.16.10.0 R3(config-router)# version 2 R3(config-router)# no auto-summary